strawberry-graphql/strawberry-django/docs/references/pagination.md

 # Pagination

-Currently only offset and limit type of pagination are supported.
+Currently only offset and limit type of pagination is supported

 ```python
 @strawberry_django.type(models.Fruit, pagination=True)